Ceiling paint and wall paint- are both of them different, or can you use them interchangeably?

 Any paint you apply to the ceiling cannot be too thin for obvious reasons.
 If you use thin wall paint on the ceilings, be prepared for spills and drips all over your hands, carpet, and floors.
 For ceilings, the paint consistency matters; otherwise, you’ll have to spend a lot of time cleaning up.

-That is why high viscosity paint is preferred for painting ceilings.
-The higher the viscosity, the thicker the paint that produces fewer drips while applying.
+That is why high-viscosity paint is preferred for painting ceilings.
+The higher the viscosity, the thicker the paint which produces fewer drips while applying.
 Whether it dries quicker or not depends on the type of ceiling paint, but some options take less time to dry.